Loan Modification Beats Foreclosure

 Lenders can be resistant to loan modification and foreclosure alternatives, like short sale and deed-in-lieu.
 What you should know is that lenders benefit at least as much from these workouts as homeowners do.
+Loan modification beats foreclosure for all parties involved.
 Lenders balk at mortgage mitigation due to the expenses involved in handling it.
 Each case requires individual attention, and the foreclosure process is very expensive.

 Regardless, mortgage mitigation can save your lender time and money compared to foreclosure, and include long term financial benefits.
 Here are some good reasons why your lender might prefer a loan modification, principal reduction or other foreclosure alternative over the costly foreclosure process.